CryptoRodeo/rhtap-dev-get-started/README.md

 	- Create Jira issues for these Github issues to track the work

 ### Communication Channels
-Join the Backstage community channels listed here: https://github.com/backstage/community?tab=readme-ov-file#backstage-community
+You can join the Backstage community channels listed here: https://github.com/backstage/community?tab=readme-ov-file#backstage-community

-Tip: Add their Google Calendar events to stay informed, even if you don't attend all meetings.
+They use Discord as their main communication channel.

+You can also add their community meetings to your Google calender, but there's no expectation to join these meetings.

 ## Learning Resources